 There is no comprehensive definition or explanation of what must be part of an employee's "personnel" file.
-The PRRA does not define what must be kept in an employee's personnel file and there is no requirement under the PRRA that an employer create any personnel records.
+The PRRA does not define what must be kept in an employee's personnel file.
 The PRRA specifically states that the right of an employee to inspect his or her personnel records does not apply to any employer that does not maintain personnel records.7 The PRRA essentially deals with the proper treatment of such personnel records as are kept and maintained by an employer.
-The scope of those records is defined by what information an employee must be permitted to access, if it exists: "[e]very employer shall, upon an employee's request ... permit the employee to inspect any personnel documents which are, have been or are intended to be used in determining that employee's qualifications for employment, promotion, transfer, additional compensation, discharge or other disciplinary action (except for certain records exempted under the Act)".8 However, the PRRA goes on to provide that if certain information is not maintained in an employee's file, it "shall not be used by an employer in a judicial or quasi-judicial proceeding."9 The PRRA also specifies that some information cannot be placed in a "personnel" file, details how the information can be used and that certain information cannot be released to the public.
+The scope of those records is defined by what information an employee must be permitted to access, if it exists: "[e]very employer shall, upon an employee's request ... permit the employee to inspect any personnel documents which are, have been or are intended to be used in determining that employee's qualifications for employment, promotion, transfer, additional compensation, discharge or other disciplinary action (except for certain records exempted under the Act)."8 However, the PRRA goes on to provide that if certain information is not maintained in an employee's file, it "shall not be used by an employer in a judicial or quasi-judicial proceeding."9 The PRRA also specifies that some information cannot be placed in a "personnel" file, details how the information can be used and that certain information cannot be released to the public.

 As indicated above, the requirements of FOIA create certain obligations regarding recorded information, prepared or used by a public body regarding its personnel.
 Although there is no requirement that personnel records be created under PRRA or FOIA, under FOIA all records relating to personnel that are kept or possessed by a public body are subject to public disclosure, unless exempt by some specific provision of the law.
-Covered personnel records would be any recorded information or documents "pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."10 Under the PRRA, certain records cannot be maintained about an employee.
-The employer may not keep records of an employee's activities or associations that are not related to the job.11 This would include political activities and communications, religious and civic affiliations, and the like.
-This prohibition does not apply, however, where (a) the employee consents to the inclusion of such information in the personnel record or (b) such activities occur on the job and constitute criminal conduct or harm the employer.12
+Covered personnel records would be any recorded information or documents "pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."10